UoB-COMSM0110/2024-group-6/README.md

 # Sprint 1
 ## Improvments:

-> SUS I found the system unnecessarily complex resulted in ones.
-Improvment == create spashscreen to prevent the software from being complex. result of work == created splashscreen && game rest screen
+> SUS - "I found the system unnecessarily complex", when the results were analysed we found this quesition inparticularly scored low.
+To improve this scoure we embarked on a program too add a splash screen and a you have died screen that returns users to the splash screen.

 >test